 - Our licensed BTO ornithologists are checking all our nestboxes around the parkland and completing our bird survey.

 - We're trying out our new tree trail for visitors - explore the parkland and find out more about 20 of our heritage trees.

 Our generous visitors who buy raffle tickets from our volunteer sellers really make a difference to our work every year.

 This is a really important source of income for us and raffle funds have contributed to fruit trees in the orchard, display cases in the house, and repairs to the stonework around the gardens.

 Raffle ticket income recently paid for thousands of plug plants of wild flowers for Places Meadow.
 Last year we raised funds for essential work on our historic lime avenue - a unique and valuable wildlife habitat.
 This year we hope to raise enough for expert repairs to the antique globes in the library.

-You can help our work by volunteering with us - find out more about the roles you can undertake here.
+Why not join in with our work by volunteering with us?
+Find out more about the roles you can undertake here.